-- A 1⁄4 cup of dried apricots is an excellent source of vitamin A and a source of potassium. - Common dried fruits include raisins, figs, dates, and prunes, but many fruits can be dried and eaten. - Fruits become dry when their moisture content drops below 20 percent.
-California's grape growers happened upon raisins accidently when an early heat wave dried the grapes on the vine. - Before being sent to market, most dried fruits undergo a process-usually by boiling or steaming to bring their moisture content up to about 30 percent.
-The added moisture usually makes the fruit more plump and tasty. - List two adjectives to describe the way dried fruits taste, look, or smell.
-Use the list of adjectives on the next page to help you.
+- A 1⁄4 cup of dried apricots is an excellent source of vitamin A and a good source of potassium. - Common dried fruits include raisins, figs, dates, and prunes, but many fruits can be dried and eaten. - Fruits become dry when their moisture content drops below 20 percent.
+California's grape growers happened upon raisins accidently when an early heat wave dried the grapes on the vine. - Before being sent to market, most dried fruit undergo a process-usually by boiling or steaming-to bring their moisture content up to about 30 percent.
+The added moisture usually makes the fruit more plump and tasty. - A 1⁄4 cup of dried apricots has \\\\\ % Daily Value (DV) for potassium.
+Use the Glossary of Nutrients on the last page to define potassium.